MatthewHaas/genetic_diversity/SAMtools-BCFtools/README.md

 README for SAMtools-BCFtools

 ### Directory setup
-# 15 August 2019
+15 August 2019
-# PATH TO GBS DATA: /home/jkimball/data_release/umgc/novaseq/190730_A00223_0174_BHCN5GDRXX/Kimball_Project_002
+PATH TO GBS DATA: /home/jkimball/data_release/umgc/novaseq/190730_A00223_0174_BHCN5GDRXX/Kimball_Project_002

-# How many fastq.gz files are there in Kimball_Project_002?
+How many fastq.gz files are there in Kimball_Project_002?
 ```bash
 find *fastq.gz | wc -l # 1054 including samples from the pilot
 ```

-# Write the names of gzipped FASTQ files to a CSV file

-# Load R
-Load R by typing `module load R/3.6.0` into the command line and then type `R` to launch R.
+Write the names of gzipped FASTQ files to a CSV file First, load R by typing `module load R/3.6.0` into the command line and then type `R` to launch R.

 ```R
 # Read in data using the data.table package